shabeer-syed/acesinehrs/_pages/starterguide.md

 ## Data extraction and re-structering
 * Having identified your cohort, extract only the relevant patient data from each large EHR file across the different sources
-* Restructure the files into the same long format and with the same consistent variable names.
-For example, ONS mortality data and HES-APC is provided by CPRD in wide format and needs restructuring.
+* Restructure the files into and variables into the same long format wtih consistent variable names.
+For example, the ONS mortality and HES-APC databases are provided by CPRD in wide format and needs restructuring.
 * Keep only columns/variables you need to reduce size. e.g. In the CPRD clinical file, the vairables "constype, sysdate, data8" can easily be omitted, as they are rarely used for the ACEs.
 * Add an extra variable depiciting the original data source (HES episodes, CPRD clinical), as the data will be compiled into one file in the end.